 Food for thought: We need nature-based solutions

-The UN Food systems summit has been dubbed a people’s summit and a solutions summit, it has recognized that everyone, everywhere must take action and work together to transform the way the world produces, consumes, and thinks about food.
-Dean Bhekumuzi Bhebhe (Zimbabwe & University of the Witwatersrand, 2018) weighs in and offers a way forward for how we can sustainably feed the world while protecting the planet.
+The UN Food Systems Summit has been dubbed a people’s summit and a solutions summit.
+It has recognised that everyone, everywhere must take action and work together to transform the way the world produces, consumes and thinks about food.
+Dean Bhekumuzi Bhebhe (Zimbabwe & University of the Witwatersrand, 2018) suggests ways to sustainably feed the world while protecting the planet.